Drownbywind/Aliu-Themes/README.md

 # Emilia summer theme

 ## Theme requirements and aspects
-- This theme needs full transparency
+- This theme needs full transparency!
 - Aspect ratio of this theme is 20:9

 Theme preview: